How to care for your Bromeliad

 Bromeliad Electra

-Your bromeliad prefers normal room temperatures between 60-80°F.
+Your bromeliad prefers temperatures between 60-80°F.

 If your plant is in ideal conditions it should begin growing pups off the side of the mother plant.
 Eventually, the mother plant will die off and be replaced by these pups.
 This is a natural part of their life cycle.
 These pups can either be cut off the mother plant and planted in a different pot, or they can stay in the same pot and you can cut the mother plant out of the pot.